ovh/docs/pages/web/web-paas/languages-php/guide.en-us.md

 ![image](images/gatsby.png)

-<p>This template builds a two application project to deploy the Headless CMS pattern using Gatsby as its frontend and Wordpress for its backend.
+This template builds a two application project to deploy the Headless CMS pattern using Gatsby as its frontend and Wordpress for its backend.
 The `gatsby-source-wordpress` source plugin is used to pull data from Wordpress during the `post_deploy` hook into the Gatsby Data Layer and build the frontend site.
 Gatsby utilizes the Web PaaS Configuration Reader library for Node.js to define the backend data source in its configuration.
-It is intended for you to use as a starting point and modify for your own needs.</p>
+It is intended for you to use as a starting point and modify for your own needs.

-<p>Note that after you have completed the Wordpress installation, the project will require a redeploy to build and deploy Gatsby for the first time.
-See the included README's post-install section for details.</p>
+Note that after you have completed the Wordpress installation, the project will require a redeploy to build and deploy Gatsby for the first time.
+See the included README's post-install section for details.

-<p>Gatsby is a free and open source framework based on React that helps developers build statically-generated websites and apps, and WordPress is a blogging and lightweight CMS written in PHP.</p>
+Gatsby is a free and open source framework based on React that helps developers build statically-generated websites and apps, and WordPress is a blogging and lightweight CMS written in PHP.

 #### Features
 - Node.js 14<br />